frappe/erpnext_com/erpnext_com/www/pricing/assisted-development.md

 #### 6. Deployment Support (Multi-tenant)

-We will provide help so that you can setup up multiple instances (sites) of ERPNext using [Frappe Bench](https://github.com/frappe/bench) along with backups and other settingsfrap
+We will provide help so that you can setup up multiple instances (sites) of ERPNext using [Frappe Bench](https://github.com/frappe/bench) along with backups and other settings.

 **Note:** Support will be provided over chat / email.
 We will not troubleshoot on your system.